Charles R. Ewen, THCAS Distinguished Professor

 About Me

 I received my PhD at the University of Florida in 1987 (Go Gators) and immediately went to work for the Bureau of Archaeological Research in Tallahassee.
 After excavating Hernando de Soto’s winter encampment, I moved to Arkansas to run contracts for the Arkansas Archeological Survey for the next several years.
-I joined the faculty at ECU in 1994 and am currently a full professor in the Department as well as Director of the Phelps Archaeology Laboratory.
+I joined the faculty at ECU in 1994 and am currently the Harriot College Distinguished Professor of Anthropology as well as Director of the Phelps Archaeology Laboratory.

 My research interests focus mostly on historical archaeology (specifically the contact and colonial periods).
-However, like most archaeologists, circumstances have led me to work on nearly every kind of archaeology site, from prehistoric villages to Civil War fortifications and twentieth-century homesteads.
+While at ECU I have focused my research on the archaeology of piracy, the Lost Colony and mortuary studies.
 While at ECU, I have directed several projects at Tryon Palace Historic Sites & Gardens in New Bern, Ft.
-Macon State Park, Hope Plantation, Somerset Place, and a long-term archaeological study of Historic Bath, North Carolina.
+Macon State Park, Hope Plantation, Somerset Place, several African American cemeteries, and long-term archaeological studies of Historic Bath and Brunswick Town.

-One of the reasons that I came to East Carolina was the opportunity for more teaching at both the undergraduate and graduate level.
-Teaching is something I enjoy and I believe that it complements rather than hinders scholarly research.
+For the past three decades at East Carolina I have enjoyed the opportunity to teach at both the undergraduate and graduate level.
+Teaching is something I enjoy and I believe that it enables rather than hinders scholarly research.
 In fact, my research agenda for the historical archaeology of the North Carolina coastal plain would be seriously hampered without the assistance of graduate and undergraduate students by their participation in field schools and thesis research.

-I was recently elected president of the Society for Historical Archaeology, which is another opportunity to work with students and the profession.
-The ethical issues that we are grappling with have provided great material for lectures for my classes.
-Boom baby!
+I am a past president of the Society for Historical Archaeology, and continue to work with students and the profession.
+The ethical issues that we are grappling with concerning repatriation and how archaeology is portrayed in the popular media have provided great material for lectures for my classes.

 Selected Publications